Joon-Klaps/Int_Bioinf/README.md

 ```bash
 perl ./TSS/bam2firstbasegtf.pl --bam trimmed_5_pseudo.sorted.bam --cutoff 10 --out enriched_cutoff10.gtf
 ```
+cutoff: minimal reads/million to be counted as a TSS.
 A cutoff of 10 - 20 seems to capture most TSS.

 The output of this command is the input for the following: